0xBeans/DRIP20/README.md

 I foresee this being the most useful in games and certain NFT projects.

+## Installation / setup

+If using Foundry: `forge install 0xBeans/DRIP20`

+Else: git clone this repo.

 ## Contracts

 DRIP20.sol - ERC20 implementation that supports dripping.